 Section 3: Advisory Committee

-The Advisory Committee consists of the Advisors and the President, Vice Presidents, and Treasurer of the current and preceding semesters.
+The Advisory Committee consists of the Advisors and the current members of the Executive Committee.
 The Chair may be elected up to once every year from the Advisors by a majority vote of the Brothers present at a Brotherhood meeting and serves until replaced.

 Section 4: Meetings